TheDialgaTeam/Xirorig/README.md

 # Xirorig
 **Xiropht Miner compatible with Xiropht Pool: https://github.com/XIROPHT/Xiropht-Mining-Pool**

 Xirorig is a high performance Xiropht (XIRO) CPU miner, with official support for Windows.
-This is based on Xiropht-Miner officialt tools with modifications.
+This is based on Xiropht-Miner official tools with modifications.

 - This is the **CPU-mining** pool version.
 There is no solo or GPU miners at the moment.